hashicorp/terraform-provider-google/website/docs/r/apigee_organization.html.markdown

   (Optional)
   Primary GCP region for analytics data storage.
 For valid values, see [Create an Apigee organization](https://cloud.google.com/apigee/docs/api-platform/get-started/create-org).

+* `api_consumer_data_location` -
+  (Optional)
+  This field is needed only for customers using non-default data residency regions.
+  Apigee stores some control plane data only in single region.
+  This field determines which single region Apigee should use.

+* `api_consumer_data_encryption_key_name` -
+  (Optional)
+  Cloud KMS key name used for encrypting API consumer data.

+* `control_plane_encryption_key_name` -
+  (Optional)
+  Cloud KMS key name used for encrypting control plane data that is stored in a multi region.
+  Only used for the data residency region "US" or "EU".

 * `authorized_network` -
   (Optional)
   Compute Engine network used for Service Networking to be peered with Apigee runtime instances.